 How to Make a Windows 11 Bootable USB drive with TPM, Secure Boot, and RAM Checks Disabled?

-Those Windows 11 could not install Windows 11 due to the lack of minimum hardware requirements enforced by Microsoft can use the latest version of Rufus.
-To make a bootable USB drive for Windows 11 that has already bypassed minimum system requirements, here are the complete steps:-
+Those who couldn’t install Windows 11 due to Microsoft’s minimum hardware requirements can now use the latest version of Rufus.
+To create a bootable USB drive for Windows 11 that bypasses these system requirements, follow these complete steps:-

 Step 1.
 Firstly, download the latest version of Rufus utility from its official website.

 Step 2.
 Then, download the Windows 11 ISO from the Microsoft website if you have not already done it.